Quantum correlations in molecules: from quantum resourcing to chemical bonding: Numerical results

 Consequently, we applied for benzene the above localization scheme starting out from the canonical MO basis.
 As can be seen from Figure \ref{fig:C6H6_s1}, each atomic-like orbitals has a large contribution from a $p_z$-shaped \textit{atomic} orbital on one carbon center, and only small weights from the remaining $p_z$-shaped orbitals on the other carbon centers.
 Moreover, all atomic-like orbitals are identical up to translations by an integer multiple of the lattice constant along the benzene ring.
 The localization scheme therefore successfully preserves the original shape of the atomic orbitals, while maintaining the orthogonality of the canonical ones.

 In Figures \ref{fig:C6H6_s1} and \ref{fig:C6H6_s2}, respectively, we present the single-orbital and orbital-orbital correlation results for all three sets of MO bases.
 The correlation patterns within the canonical and PM-localized MO basis mainly resemble those of the linear polyenes discussed in the previous Subsection.
 In more detail, we first observe an overall low single orbital and orbital-orbital entanglement.
 Secondly, in the case without SSR most of the orbital-orbital correlation is again classical in nature with a share of $76\%$ and $71\%$, respectively, of the orbital-orbital total correlation for the two MO bases.
 Thirdly, the distribution pattern of the superselected single orbital entanglement is also in alignment with previous findings.
-The bonding $\pi$-orbitals (odd indices in Figure \ref{fig:C6H6_s1}) have an occupancy close to the mean-field value of 2.0 and, consequently, only exhibit a small amount of N-SSR entanglement, whereas the occupancy in the anti-bonding $\pi^\ast$-MOs (even indices in Figure \ref{fig:C6H6_s1}) departs from its mean-field value of zero such that their superselected single orbital entanglement becomes N-SSR compatible.
+The PM-localized orbitals display the lowest level of N-SSR entanglement due to their higher degree of zero seniority, whereas the atomic-like orbitals exhibit high P-SSR and N-SSR entanglement, indicating strong superposition in both even and odd parity sectors.